11 Winter Programs for High School Students

 Are you looking for a more research-based winter program or one that is structured based on a work-learn model (like an internship)?
 Listing down your goals and potential takeaways from your ideal winter program and comparing it with program offerings is generally recommended.
 You can also collect reviews from your peers or seniors, or reach out to the program organizers and clarify any doubts you may have about the program and what you stand to gain from it.

-The 14 winter programs we’ve shortlisted below are spread across a diverse range of subjects, so that you have plenty of STEM and non-STEM options to choose from.
+The 11 winter programs we’ve shortlisted below are spread across a diverse range of subjects, so that you have plenty of STEM and non-STEM options to choose from.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Application deadline: Space is limited and students are accepted on a rolling basis